 - 7.5 The expectation of the Council is that licensed premises shall be well run and well managed.
-The emphasis of the policy is on ensuring the promotion of the licensing objectives and proper management and control of licensable activities. - 7.6 The focus of the policy is:- - to ensure that the licensing objectives are met; - to ensure individual licensees have proper control over the premises; - on the suitability of premises or places being used for licensable activities: - on the direct impact of licensable activities on those living, working or otherwise engaged in the area concerned; and,

-- on the impact of those activities on the amenity of the immediate residential area and the wider community. - 7.7 The transfer of a Premises Licence from one operator to another is a simple and inexpensive process.
+The emphasis of the Policy is on ensuring the promotion of the licensing objectives and proper management and control of licensable activities. - 7.6 The focus of the Policy is:- - to ensure that the licensing objectives are met; - to ensure individual licensees have proper control over the premises. - on the suitability of premises or places being used for licensable activities. - on the direct impact of licensable activities on those living, working or otherwise engaged in the area concerned; and, - on the impact of those activities on the amenity of the immediate residential area and the wider community. - 7.7 The transfer of a Premises Licence from one operator to another is a simple and inexpensive process.
 The prospective licence holder however must be aware that an original Premise Licence was tailored for the business activity of the previous operators and may not accurately reflect the new operator's requirements. - 7.8 The licence holder and the Designated Premises Supervisor must ensure that a change of management does not lead to a change in the complexion of the premises.
-Intensification of the use of the premises or of the licensable activities may lead to complaints and possible breaches of the licence conditions
+Intensification of the use of the premises or of the licensable activities may lead to complaints and possible breaches of the licence conditions.

-Enforcement
+Enforcement Principles

 - 7.9 It is the intention of the Licensing Authority to work proactively with all Responsible Authorities and Licence holders.
 The Licensing Authority will try to ensure proportionate targeting of agreed problem premises and focus on high-risk licensed activities.
-There will be a corresponding lighter touch for well run, lower risk premises. - 7.10 The Council's Enforcement Policy can be found https://www.staffordbc.gov.uk/enforcement-policy - 7.11 The Council will aim to be:
+There will be a corresponding lighter touch for well-run lower risk premises. - 7.10 The Council will engage with the licensed trade in tackling underage sales ensuring that there are stringent age verification schemes in place at venues that sell alcohol, tobacco or provide adult entertainment.
+The Council will discourage irresponsible advertising and drinks promotions in line with the statutory guidance published under Section 182 of the Act. - 7.11 In carrying out its enforcement duties with regard to the licensable activities and the powers to institute criminal proceedings under the above Act, the Council will have regard to the Regulators' Code.